Dfilono/TurtleMol/docs/input.rst

 Spaces between parameters are not allowed, spaces may be placed around the = sign.

-To run Turtle, open command line and input the following:
+To run TurtleMol, open command line and input the following:

 .. code-block::

-    python TurtleChem -i ./path/to/input/file.txt
+    python TurtleMol -i ./path/to/input/file.txt